mikeTWC1984/s3engine/README.md

 ## Cronicle Configuration

-This engine will have slighly different config then original one.
+This engine will have slightly different config than original one.
 Use below template to update your config.json

 ```json
     "Storage": {